MicroEJ/docs/ApplicationDeveloperGuide/standaloneApplication.rst

 It is recommended to index the properties files to your version control system.

 To set an option in a properties file, open the file in a text editor and add a line to set the desired option to the desired value.
-For example: ``soar.generate.classnames=false``.
+For example: ``soar.generate.classnames=true``.

 To use the options declared in properties files in a launcher, perform the following steps: